enclustra-bsp/bsp-xilinx/documentation/4_Deployment.md

 4. Connect a serial console to the device (e.g. using PuTTY or picocom).

-5. Copy the kernel image (uImage for Zynq-7000 or Image for Zynq Ultrascale+), devicetree.dtb, uboot.scr and rootfs.ubi files from the build environment output directory to the TFTP server directory.
+5. Copy the kernel image (image.ub) and boot script (uboot.scr) files from the build environment output directory to the TFTP server directory.

 6. Stop the U-Boot autoboot.